 While Kaizen was originally developed to help businesses improve and thrive, it’s just as applicable to our personal lives.

-The philosophy of Kaizen is based on the concept that instead of making big changes at once, the continuous improvement approach focuses on making small improvement over time.
+The philosophy of Kaizen is based on the concept that instead of making big changes at once, the continuous improvement approach focuses on making small improvements over time.

-Continuous improvement is perpetual and so to maintain gains and improvement, you need to work on them continuously.
+Continuous improvement is perpetual, so to maintain gains and improvement, you need to work on them continuously.

 How many New Year resolutions have you made and never achieved over the years?

-Unless you are one of the small minority who are goal orientated high achievers, maintaining motivation and the commitment to achieving your goals is hard work and dare I say it – with not much success – one big FAILURE after another.
+Unless you are one of the small minority who are goal-orientated high achievers, maintaining motivation and the commitment to achieving your goals is hard work and often leads to one big failure after another.